izolate/homepage/posts/how-http-cookies-work.md

 stores locally.

-Since HTTP is a stateless protocol, cookies act as a shared, persistent state between the client and sever, and that enables you to build complex applications.
+Since HTTP is a stateless protocol, cookies act as a shared, persistent state between the client and sever, enabling you to build complex applications.
 For example, cookies allow you to preserve login sessions when closing a browser tab.